Devanahalli: Devanahalli Fort

-Devanahalli fort, spread over an area of 20 acres that includes twelve bastions is a magnificent reminder of the power that the ruling dynasties held since the 15th century.
+Devanahalli Fort is among the most visited heritage sites in the region.
+Spread over 20 acres, the granite-walled fortification features 12 semi-circular bastions, ornate cut-plasterwork at its east and west entrances, and several ancient temples within its complex.
+The Venugopala Swamy Temple, regarded as the oldest structure inside the fort, and the Tipu Sultan birthplace memorial are the two most prominent points of interest for visitors.
+The fort is a protected monument under the Archaeological Survey of India.

-Kote Venugopaslaswamy Temple
+Kote Venugopasla Swamy Temple

 There are numerous temples within the fort with impeccable architecture.
 Of all the temples, the Venugopala Swami Temple is the most visited and the oldest.
-The courtyard is spacious.
-The walls of the temple depict various scenes from Ramayana and the pillars have beautiful statues carved on them.
+Built in the Dravidian style, the courtyard is spacious and features a Garuda Stamba.
+The walls of the temple depict various scenes from Ramayana and Krishna's childhood, and the four black-stone pillars have fine relief sculptures including Hayagriva, dancing figures, and a Kinnara carved on them, comparable in quality to the temples of Belur and Halebidu.
 The temple is a protected monument under Archaeological Survey of India.

 Other temples

 Nearby Siddhalingeshwara swami temple is equally popular.
 Chandramouleshwara temple, Koote Maramma temple, Chikkeray Anjaneya swamy temple, Nanjundeshwara temple, Veerabhadraswami temple, Ranganathaswamy temple, Kalamma temple, Raghavendraswamy matha, Mahantha Matha, Balagopala (old), Nagareshwara, Basaveshwara, Jain temples are other places of worship.

 There is a large pond known as Sarovara said to have been built by Deewan Purnaiah of Mysore kingdom and the Anjaneya in the Shrine near to it is called Sarovaranjaneya.